Frequently Asked Questions

 General MKE Scholars

-No, you do not have to be admitted when you submit the electronic program agreement.
+No, you do not have to be admitted when you submit the electronic program application.
 You MUST be admitted as regular/conditional admit by June 1st.
 If you are admitted as a CGS (College of General Studies) First-Year Bridge or CGS Pre-Engineering student, you WILL NOT be eligible to participate as a MKE Scholar.

 No, you do not have to have a decided upon major to be a MKE Scholar.
 Our team and other identified success team partners will work with you to decide on a major once embarking on your UW-Milwaukee journey.